-12 Recognising abuse and taking action & Dealing with disclosures
+13 Recognising abuse, neglect and exploitation and taking action & dealing with disclosures

 Staff, volunteers, members, directors and governors must follow the procedures set out below in the event of a safeguarding issue.

 See Appendix 2 outlining the school's procedures.